 Habit 19: Don’t Multitask

-Multi-tasking is bad.
+Multi-tasking is not a good idea.
 Using time-blocking and prioritizing your tasks can help you to make healthy habits.
-If you need assistance with time blocking, my article, Time Blocking 101 can help you to get started.
+If you need assistance with time blocking, my article, Time Blocking 101, can help you get started.

 Habit 20: Reward Yourself

 Don’t forget to reward yourself.
 When you make progress with your habits, reward yourself with something simple that you love.
 Take time to recognize your achievements.

 You don’t have to struggle with productivity!
 Apply my 20 healthy habits to increase productivity and start getting positive results.